cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 }
 ```

+mdcms doesn't distinguish between top sections and nested ones.
+Therefore, only one function is needed here.

 ### `loadPost()` Function

 The mandatory function to load the layout for posts in a mdcms site.
 No parameter is needed.
 Here shows a sample code: